ymlai87416/drlnd-project1/Report.md

 File `model.py` implements the neural network used.

-The model consist of 3 hidden layers:
+The model consist of 3 fully connected layer.

 1st layer: Fully connected - 37 state variables and 64 outputs